Churchill magazine

 How to protect your bike from thieves

-A green bike is secured to a bike rack.
+A blue bike is secured to a bike rack.

 Lock it up

-You can also get locks for wheels, usually in the form of a long cable that threads through the spokes and attaches to your main lock.
-If you don’t have one of these, the best idea might be to take your wheels with you when you park up.
+You can also get wheel locks, usually in the form of a long cable that threads through the spokes and attaches to your main lock.
+If you don’t have one, the best idea might be to take your wheels with you when you park up.
 Some wheels are highly prized even without the rest of the bike.
 The same applies to seats and lights.
 If in doubt, take them with you.

-Whycycle offers some advice and ideas on locks, or you could take your bike into your local bicycle shop and get their expert advice.
+WhyCycle? offers some advice on locks, or you could take your bike into your local bicycle shop and get their expert advice.

 Choose a good parking spot